neilramaswamy/structured-streaming/docs/guides/stateful/aggregation.md

 In Structured Streaming, the grouping column is time, and event-time is the time embedded in the data itself.
 This allows window-based aggregations (such as the number of events every minute) to be just a special type of grouping on the event-time column – each time window is a group and each row can belong to multiple windows (groups).

 Aggregations in Structured Streaming have the added complication that records can delayed and thus come out-of-order (records earlier in time can arrive after records later in time).
 In Structured Streaming, aggregate values are maintained for each window into which the event-time of a row falls.
-Because there can be late arriving records, the central questions for streaming aggregations are:

-- How long to wait for late arriving records to arrive.
-- When to emit aggregation values downstream - either in conjunction with each micro-batch or only when no more updates are possible.

 ## Conceptual example of streaming aggregations